Grief healing takes place when children interact peer-to-peer with others who have similar life experiences.

 This is our single largest fundraising event to benefit Lory's Place and there are several ways you can help us make it a great success.

-The Taylor family is a perfect example of how your gift helps grieving children and families.
+The Love family is a perfect example of how your gift helps grieving children and families.

 Your financial and in-kind donations are always needed and appreciated at Lory's Place.
 Your gift will make a difference in a grieving child's life.